abcdesktopio/docs/opsdocs/docs/advanced/4.4/applications/templateapplication.md

 ## Build your own application image

 In this example, the new application image packages the `2048` game.
+The build process uses a JSON descriptor file and a Node.js script to generate a Dockerfile automatically.

 Create a directory named `build`, and create a directory `icons` inside it: